Wyliemaster/gddocs/docs/resources/server/mappack.md

 ### Trivia

+- Map Packs use the same response parser as Gauntlets

-- although Map Packs only show a hard demon in-game, they can actually display each demon difficulty
+- Although Map Packs only show a hard demon in-game, they can actually display each demon difficulty

 | Value | Difficulty |
 |:------|:-----------|